urvashithakre/seminar-blog/_pages/about.md

 - Structure: preserving plausible secondary and tertiary motifs
 - Diversity: enabling the generation of novel and unique sequences

-In contrast, Greedy and Beam Search decoding produced highly repetitive outputs—undesirable for protein design, where structural and functional variety is key.
+In contrast, Greedy and Beam Search decoding produced highly repetitive outputs which is undesirable for protein design, where structural and functional variety is important.

 Here’s a visual representation of how decoding strategies affect output: